msh-shiplu/CodeSpace/USAGE.md

 This means the problem has 5 points for merit (for correct solution), 2 points for effort (for trying at least once), and students have 3 attempts to try.
 Further, the learning objective for this problem is "Loop and iteration".

-For Java/C++/Go files, you can use "//" instead of "#".
+For Java/C++/Go files, we should use "//" instead of "#" to by syntatically correct.

 ### Automatic grading

 In the example below, a correct answer (D) will be automatically graded correct by GEM.
-However, if the answer is incorrect, the instructor will have to look at the student's submission and grades it.
+However, if the answer is incorrect, the instructor needs to look at the student's submission and grades it.

 ```
 # 5 2 1 Cardinality